7.8 IR Flat Fields

 During the spring of 2008, flat field images for the IR channel were produced in the laboratory during the third and final thermal vacuum campaign (TV3) using the CASTLE Optical Stimulus (OS) system (WFC3 ISR 2008-28).
 The CASTLE is an HST simulator designed to deliver an OTA-like external beam to WFC3.
 It can provide either point-source or flat-field illumination in either monochromatic or broadband mode.
 Flat fields with the OS tungsten lamp were taken with the detector at its nominal operating temperature.
 These were acquired using the SPARS10 sample sequence, with varying numbers of readouts (samples) per exposure, chosen to obtain a signal of about 60,000 electrons per pixel in the final read.
 Four exposures were obtained per filter, providing a mean signal-to-noise ratio of ~500, yielding flat field corrections accurate to ~0.2%.

 Figure 7.7 shows the science and error array of the F125W flat field acquired in TV3.
 A faint, extended cross-pattern in the flats is an artifact of the optical stimulus support structure and would therefore need to be corrected using inflight data.
-Additionally, the position of blobs were expected to shift once an on-orbit optical alignment was performed.
+Additionally, the blob positions were expected to shift once an on-orbit optical alignment was performed.
 While blobs are not visually apparent in the flat field science arrays, they are easily identifiable in the error arrays due to a realignment which was performed midway through the IR ground flat calibration.
 As a result, a single blob appears in two slightly offset positions with √2 larger errors than the surrounding regions of the P-flat.
-Similarly, the large cross-pattern appears in the flat field error arrays at two unique positions.
+Similarly, the cross-pattern appears in the flat field error arrays at two unique positions.

 7.8.2 On-orbit Corrections

 In December 2010, the ground flat reference files ('s*pfl.fits') were replaced with an updated set of P-flats ('u*pfl.fits').
 These were constructed by multiplying the ground flats with the gray sky image, rather than generating separate L-flat reference files.
 The gray correction was smoothed to reduce noise, causing the blobs to be slightly larger and reduced in strength.
 As done for the ground flats, each new P-flat was normalized to 1.0 over the image section [101:900,101:900], which excludes areas of the detector known to contain anomalies such as the "Death Star" and the "Wagon Wheel” (see Section 7.9.2).
-After recalibrating the Omega Centauri observations with the new P-flats, the photometric accuracy was estimated to be ~0.5% (with peak to peak variations of -1.5 to +1.6%) when avoiding the outermost 128 pixels of the edge of the detector.
+After recalibrating the Omega Centauri observations with the new P-flats, the photometric accuracy was found to be ~0.5% (with peak-to-peak variations of -1.5 to +1.6%) when avoiding the outermost 128 pixels of the edge of the detector.
 Within the “Wagon-Wheel” region and the edge of the detector, the photometric uncertainties increased to ~0.8% (with peak to peak variations of -2.0 to +1.9%).

 7.8.3 Filter-Dependent Sky Flats